yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ```

 Note that in the above code, we actually use a second "target" network to predict the
-Q values of the transitioned state s'.
+Q values of the transitioned state $$s'$$.
 The second "target" network is set to the weights of the original network every so many frames but is otherwise unchanged.
-This allows the deep Q network to converge more quickly, since otherwise we could enter a self
+This allows the deep $$Q$$ network to converge more quickly, since otherwise we could enter a self
-feedback loop where we continously estimate higher and higher Q values.
+feedback loop where we continously estimate higher and higher $$Q$$ values.
 The code for
 setting the weights of the target network is below

 ```python